tinymce/tinymce-docs/general-configuration-guide/filter-content.md

 TinyMCE has comprehensive content filtering capabilities that change the way the editor handles the input and output of content.
 This capability ensures content is clean, maintainable, and readable.

 These settings enable developers to control content styling features that are available to users such as font formats, font sizes, and text indentation.
 This section focuses on 1 of 32 content filtering options available in TinyMCE.
 There are additional configuration options concerning the complex parsing of text.
 Those options are beyond the scope of the General Configuration Guide.
-Refer to the [Content Filtering]({{ site.baseurl }}/configure/content-filtering/) section to learn more.
+Refer to the [Content filtering options]({{ site.baseurl }}/configure/content-filtering/) section to learn more.

 ## Role your style formats

-This section is about the [formats]({{ site.baseurl }}/configure/content-filtering/#font_formats) configuration option.
+This section is about the [formats]({{ site.baseurl }}/configure/content-formatting/#font_formats) configuration option.
 These options enable developers to override TinyMCE defaults and adds custom "formats" to the editor.

 A format is a style that is applied to text when a user clicks the bold button inside the editor.
 TinyMCE is equipped with a text formatting engine that allows the specification of expected action.
 For example, TinyMCE lets the user specify what to produce when a user clicks the bold button.